scott-sihui-wang/Scientific-Calculator/README.md

 This is the course project for `Data Structure`.

 In this project, I designed a text-parsing framework that is able to handle most of the usual operators and functions in the mathematical expressions and calculate the value of the expressions.
-Please refer to my [report](/report/Report.pdf) to check out full technical details of this project.
+Please refer to my [report](/report/Report.pdf) (in Chinese) to check out full technical details of this project.

 The general text-parsing process of my `scientific calculator` is as follows: